What's the link between lung conditions and mental health?

 Mindfulness helps you focus on what is happening to you right now.
 It usually involves meditation and breathing exercises.
 It could help you to feel less anxious.

-There’s evidence that mindfulness can improve the health and well-being of people with long-term conditions.
+There’s evidence that mindfulness can improve the health and wellbeing of people with long-term conditions.

-You can try out mindfulness by joining a group, finding one-to-one help, using an online course or app, or finding a self-help book.
-Read more about how mindfulness can help your mental well-being on the NHS website.
+You can try out mindfulness by joining a group, like our Mindfulness for lung health support group, finding one-to-one help, using an online course or app, or finding a self-help book.

 Relaxation techniques